ogdenpm/intel80tools/readme.txt

                 of v2.1 that fixes a bug in printing text only

 src\toolbox\*.*	the source files for the isis toolbox inluding decompiled
 		versions of all of the libraries.
+Master source is in toolbox_1.0_all.src, it contains nested master files for the libraries.
 		Running make will unpack and rebuild the files, alternatively using unpack.pl will unpack the files leaving the library sources in packed format.